-Table 5-8 Summary of the operational WTG noise impact ranges using the continuous noise criteria from Popper et al. (2014) for fish (swim bladder involved in hearing).
+Table 5-8 Summary of the operational WTG noise impact ranges using the continuous noise criteria from Popper et al. (2014) for fish (swim bladder involved in hearing)

-Popper et al. (2014) Unweighted SPL {RMS} Operational WTG (Project Option 1, 250 m diameter) Operational WTG (Project Option 2, 276 m diameter) Recoverable injury 170 dB (48 hours) Unweighted SPL {RMS} < 50 m < 50 m TTS 158 dB (12 hours) Unweighted SPL {RMS} < 50 m < 50 m
+Popper et al. (2014) Unweighted SPL {RMS} Operational WTG (15 MW) Operational WTG (21 MW) Recoverable injury 170 dB (48 hours) Unweighted SPL {RMS} < 50 m < 50 m TTS 158 dB (12 hours) Unweighted SPL {RMS} < 50 m < 50 m noise from impact piling results in much greater noise levels and impact ranges, and hence should be considered the activity which has the potential to have the greatest effect in this assessment.

 These results show that, for operational WTGs, injury risk is minimal.
-Taking the results from this and the previous section (5.1), and comparing them to the impact piling results in section 4, it is clear that noise from impact piling results in much greater noise levels and impact ranges, and hence should be considered the activity which has the potential to have the greatest effect during the construction and operation of the proposed development.
+Taking the results from this and the previous section (5.1), and comparing them to the impact piling results in section 4, it is clear that

-Stöber & Thomsen (2021) produced a similar study of an operational WTG dataset and raises the potential for behavioural disturbance caused by larger WTGs.
-While prospective WTG sizes are increasing, Stöber & Thomsen conclude that these might only have limited impacts related to behavioural response on marine mammals and fish, although there is considerable uncertainty in criteria available to assess these.
-However, based on the highly precautionary NOAA Level B behavioural threshold (120 dB SPLRMS, see NOAA, 2005) that the study utilises, it is estimated that the WTGs may only reach that threshold at around 150 m away.
-As the distance between turbines at the proposed development is predicted to be greater than this, any array effect from the WTGs is not expected.
+Stöber & Thomsen (2021) produced a similar study of an operational wind turbine dataset and raises the potential for behavioural disturbance caused by larger wind turbines.
+While prospective turbine sizes are increasing, Stöber & Thomsen conclude that these might only have limited impacts related to behavioural response on marine mammals and fish, although there is considerable uncertainty in criteria available to assess these.
+However, based on the highly precautionary NOAA Level B behavioural threshold (120 dB SPL{RMS}, see NOAA, 2005) that the study utilises, it is estimated that the WTGs may only reach that threshold at around 200 m away.
+As the distance between turbines is considerably greater than 400 m, over twice this distance, this would indicate that any array effect from the turbines is not expected.